| CAMP DIRECTORERIC DELABAR

 AL TROST | CAMP STAFF

 Arguably the best ever American born player, Al is another coach with years of experience.
 Trost is a two-time Hermann Award winner recognized as the NCAA Player of the Year.
 While at St. Louis University, he played on two National Championship teams.
 He’s a former Olympic team player and World Cup team captain, and in 2006, was inducted into the United States Soccer Hall of Fame.
 Coach Trost is also a former head coach of the St. Louis Steamers.
-He currently coaches the boys’ and girls’ soccer teams at Parkway South High School.
+He is a retired History teacher and was the boys’ and girls’ soccer coach at Parkway South High School.

 | CAMP STAFFJEFF CACCIATORE